Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen G5 System

 Like all of Inogen’s concentrators, the G5 is clinically validated for 24/7 use.
 Similar to the G4 system, Inogen G5 comes with access to the Inogen Connect app.
-To learn more about my experience with this device, check out my Inogen One G5 review.

 Inogen at Home

-Most at-home oxygen concentrators weigh about 40 pounds, but Inogen at Home comes in at less than half of that — 18 pounds.
-It's designed for stationary use, but many people move their oxygen equipment around their homes.
+Most at-home oxygen concentrators weigh about 40 pounds, but Inogen At Home comes in at less than half of that at 18 pounds.
+It’s designed for stationary use, but many people move their oxygen equipment around their homes.
 I couldn’t easily move a 40-pound concentrator, but an 18-pound device is much more manageable.
 With five flow settings, the Inogen at Home system can accommodate changes in your condition, circumstances, or prescription.

 Purchasing From Inogen